rwilson504/Blogger/reset-github-fork/reset-github-fork.md

 Getting started with Git can get confusing at times.
-Recently when looking back at one of the first projects I forked from GitHub i realized i had done commits in my master branch instead of creating a branch.
-I wanted to be able to merge changes back into the forks source so I figured it would be a good idea to reset my master back to it's original.
-I was able to accomplish this using the commands below.
+Recently when looking back at one of the first projects I forked from GitHub (DefinitelyTyped) I realized I had done commits in my master branch instead of creating a branch.
+I wanted to be able to merge changes back into the fork source so I figured it would be a good idea to reset my forked master back to the original git repo.
+Also if you forked master is far behind the origin master you can also use this to bring your fork master up to date.

+Here is the script for forcing your forked master to match the current origin master.

 ```
 cd c:\code\DefinitelyTyped